-Problem #3: Reconciliation and reimbursement is conditional on expense reports
+Problem #3: Reconciliation and reimbursement is conditional on expense reports.

 “It felt like we were always closing the books.
 The minute we finished with one month’s expenses, it was time to start on the next.”

-Upgrading the T&E experience
+Upgrading the T&E experience.

-Upgrade #1: Pre-approved T&E bookings
+Upgrade #1: Pre-approved T&E bookings.

 Alternatively, finance teams can create unique virtual cards with in-budget spend limits and save them in the company’s travel management app for employees to use.

 This simple process creates invaluable benefits downstream.
 Finance teams can edit spend limits and review categorizations before a single dollar goes out the door.
 They know that an employee won’t go over budget, because a limit was applied when the card was created.
 The actual cost is visible right from the very beginning, not after the credit card statement arrives.

-Upgrade #2: Real-time reconciliation for POS T&E expenses
+Upgrade #2: Real-time reconciliation for POS T&E expenses.

-This makes downstream reconciliation incredibly easy, Amer says, because finance teams “don’t have to wait for people to file expense reports, reconciliation happens in real-time.”
+This makes downstream reconciliation incredibly easy, Amer says.
+Because finance teams “don’t have to wait for people to file expense reports, reconciliation happens in real time.”

 “This would otherwise be 20 people using 20 personal cards and creating expense reports for us to sort through.
 Now Airbase consolidates all that information.”

-Take control of your T&E
+Take control of your T&E.